- Managing Your Award

 Rebudgeting Prior Approval Request Form: This form should be completed when you will be making changes from your budget as proposed and/or as set up in the NSU Banner System.
 Rebudgeting is important to the overall management of your grant, and should be done periodically as warranted by the project and prior to deficits occurring.
 Depending on sponsor requirements, rebudgeting may require prior sponsor approval.
 This should be taken into consideration before expenditures that deviate from the budget occur.

-Request for Use of Unobligated Balance on a Fixed Price Contract Form: In conjunction with OSP Policy # 51 (Financial Disposition of Residual Funds – Fixed Price Contracts), this form is required to transfer funds on a fixed price award, when funds are not required to be returned to the agency, from the restricted account to a unrestricted account.
+Request for Use of Unobligated Balance on a Fixed Price Contract Form: In conjunction with OSP Policy # 47 (Award Closing: Financial Disposition of Residual Funds – Fixed Price Amount Awards), this form is required to transfer funds on a fixed price award, when funds are not required to be returned to the agency, from the restricted account to a unrestricted account.
+Link to form: Word

 Subcontract Agreement: When substantive work is being performed, this agreement is used to issue funds awarded to the University under a prime award to another institution or company.
 If you are planning on collaborating with another institution or company to perform substantive work on your funded project, please contact your OSP Grant Officer regarding developing a Subcontract Agreement.